 Is traveling with a car seat and stroller more cumbersome?
 Of course.
 Do different airlines have different policies about these items?
 Unfortunately.
 But thankfully, there are some tried-and-true lessons parents have learned, and Chicco is here to offer these tips to make your next experience traveling with strollers and car seats as painless as possible.

-If you’re preparing for your first time traveling with your baby or toddler, you may be wondering if it’s even necessary to bring along a stroller and/or car seat.
+If you’re preparing for your first time traveling with your baby or toddler, you may be wondering if it’s even necessary to bring along a car seat and stroller combo.
 A stroller comes in handy at several points in your journey, starting at the airport.
 If you’re flying, you’ll be going through at least two airports (more if there are layovers), which means crowds, waiting in lines, and hanging out at your gate.
 Unless your child is small enough to comfortably strap onto you, you’ll be glad you have a stroller.
 The same likely goes for when you get to your destination.
 If you’re planning any touristy outings or participating in activities that involve a lot of walking or navigating crowds, a stroller is almost a must.
 Consider bringing a lightweight stroller for better on-the-go capabilities.

 Can You Bring a Car Seat on a Plane?